FREE CONSULTATION

 recovered for our employment law cases

-What Are The Types Of Workplace Sexual Harassment
+Understanding The Types Of Workplace Sexual Harassment

 Sexual harassment can take many forms, and the associated actions can range from subtle to overt.
 In some cases, the harassment goes unreported because the victim is afraid to overreact.
 Although the unwanted behavior makes them uncomfortable, they don’t know if it rises to the level of illegal harassment.
 If you are unsure whether you are being sexually harassed at work, the information below can help.
 If you are still unsure, it is never too early to speak with a sexual harassment lawyer.